-Our shifting environment’s impact on what and how we consume is one of the maximum urgent issues of our time.
+Our shifting environment’s impact on what and how we consume is one of the most urgent issues of our time.
 But how do you inspire people to think and communicate approximately what our food might be like in a hotter destiny?

 Local clothier and researcher Keith Hartwig believes one answer is to have them flavor it for themselves.